 The efforts of our staff and students to improve instruction at PVHS have not gone unnoticed.
-PVHS is the only school in PUHSD to make gains in the past three years in both the math and English sections of the California Assessment of Student Performance and Progress (CAASPP).
-In fact, in 2019 (the last year for which there is data) PVHS was the only comprehensive high school in Riverside County to achieve "Green" and "Blue" status on all indicators on the California Dashboard.
+PVHS is the only school in PUHSD to make gains in 2018 and 2019 in both the math and English sections of the California Assessment of Student Performance and Progress (CAASPP).
+In fact, in 2019 PVHS grew test scores in both math and English by 20+ points!
+This is a result of great instruction by our teachers and hard work by our students.